 In 2000, the County Commissioners recommended that the District look into alternatives to landfilling of pallets.
 After thorough research by the District, it was decided to add pallets to the menu of materials accepted at the Yard Waste site.
-The skids are dropped off by local businesses at a cost of 50 cents per unit.
+The skids are dropped off by local businesses at a cost of \$0.60 cents per unit.
 The pallets are ground into high-grade mulch and given back to the public at no cost.
-The program has diverted over 3,376 tons of pallets since its conception in October of 2001.
+The program has diverted over 586 tons of pallets in 2018 and 3,961 tons since it conception in October of 2001.

-2017 Operating Information
+2018 Operating Information